What does a Advanced Practice Psychiatric Nurse do?

 - Conduct comprehensive psychiatric evaluations and assessments of patients.

-- Develop and implement individualized treatment plans for patients, including medication management and psychotherapy.
+- Develop and implement individualized treatment plans based on patient needs.

 Qualifications

-- Master’s degree in Nursing and certification as a Psychiatric-Mental Health Nurse Practitioner (PMHNP).
+- Master’s degree in Nursing (MSN) with a specialization in Psychiatric-Mental Health Nursing.

-- Current state licensure as an Advanced Practice Registered Nurse (APRN) and PMHNP.
+- Current license to practice as an Advanced Practice Registered Nurse (APRN) in the state.

 - Minimum of 2 years of experience in psychiatric nursing or a related field.